brclar15/tabulaCapitolina/tabulae.md

 # A Collection of the Tabulae Iliacae

-## Compiled from Squire and Pertain, and augemented with images
+## Compiled from Squire and Pertain, and augemented with images from Sadurska when possible.